Fair-Exchange/Safecoin/docs/src/developing/clients/jsonrpc-api.md

 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) `encoding: <string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (_slow_), "base64".
 If parameter not provided, the default encoding is "json".
     "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If "jsonParsed" is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).
-  - (optional) `transactionDetails: <string>` - level of transaction detail to return, either "full", "signatures", or "none".
+  - (optional) `transactionDetails: <string>` - level of transaction detail to return, either "full", "accounts", "signatures", or "none".
 If parameter not provided, the default detail level is "full".
+If "accounts" are requested, transaction details only include signatures and an annotated list of accounts in each transaction.
+Transaction metadata is limited to only: fee, err, pre_balances, post_balances, pre_token_balances, and post_token_balances.
   - (optional) `rewards: bool` - whether to populate the `rewards` array.
 If parameter not provided, the default includes rewards.
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment); "processed" is not supported.
 If parameter not provided, the default is "finalized".
   - (optional) `maxSupportedTransactionVersion: <number>` - set the max transaction version to return in responses.
 If the requested block contains a transaction with a higher version, an error will be returned.
+If this parameter is omitted, only legacy transactions will be returned, and a block containing any versioned transaction will prompt the error.

 #### Results: